golemfactory/golem-docs/docs/Ncreators/javascript/examples/data.md

 ### Download file from provider

-In this exampls we create a file on remote computer, list its content to result object and finally download it to compare its content with the result obtained remotely.
+In this example we create a file on remote computer, list its content to result object and finally download it to compare its content with the result obtained remotely.

 ```js